MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

   **Note:** Whenever you choose a different baseline branch, make sure that the [retention policy](https://www.visualstudio.com/en-us/docs/build/concepts/policies/retention) is configured to keep at least one successful build for your baseline branch!

+#### Reporting Options
+If you are using multiple *Build Quality Checks* tasks within the same build, you may use the **Run Title** parameter to specify a title that is associated with a specific instance of the task.
+This will help distinguishing between the task results in the summary section.
+The run title is added to the subsection header in the summary in the format <Build Job Name> - <Run Title>.

 ### Common Usage Scenarios

 - [Pull Requests and TFVC Topic Branches](https://github.com/almtcger/VstsExtensions/blob/master/BuildQualityChecks/en-US/PullRequests.md)